 Live channels: 100+

 If you’re short on time to shop for TV plans, you can go right for the good stuff.
-CableTV.com named YouTube TV the best live TV streaming service of 2023 and singled out Max as the best on-demand streaming service.
+CableTV.com named YouTube TV the best live TV streaming service and singled out Max as the best on-demand streaming service of 2023.

 YouTube TV has 100+ live channels, three simultaneous streams, six user profiles, unlimited cloud DVR storage (recordings expire in nine months), and a healthy on-demand library (they don’t advertise its exact size).
-Max, of course, is all on-demand TV and movies.
-It features a wealth of licensed content (like Friends), original programming, and three simultaneous streams—but no live channels or DVR.
+Max, of course, is all premium on-demand TV and movies, plus all the reality TV of Discovery+.
+Max also features a wealth of licensed content (like Friends), original programming, and three simultaneous streams—but no live channels.

-You’ll have plenty to watch with these two services—all for the price of a mid-tier cable or satellite TV package.
+You’ll have plenty to watch with these two services—all for the price of a low-to-middle-tier cable or satellite TV package.

 Customize it